edsml-mh1123/AR6-WGI-Figure/README.md

 Final Data:
 --------------------
-**Definition:** This is the final dataset prepared for visualization.
-It is derived from the processed data and contains only the variables and structure necessary for creating specific plots or graphs.
+**Definition:** This is the final dataset prepared for visualisation.
+It is derived from the processed data and contains only the variables and structure necessary for creating specific figure.

 Panel a
 - fig3.2a_1pctCO2_CMIP5.csv